richalvarez1216/mtc-backend-dev/README.md

-# mtc-backend-dev
+ # This is a dev python repository is for backend devops training.
-pythonCode for MTC
+  This infra was last modified by: Rich Alvarez